 - Senior Director of Risk Management

 - Insurance Agent

-A minor in Risk Management & Insurance is attained by selecting, in consultation with the finance minor advisor, at least 15 hours of risk management and insurance coursework.
-Please inform the RMI staff if you are pursuing the RMI minor so that you will not miss out on all the networking and scholarship opportunities that the program has to offer.
+A minor in Insurance is attained by selecting, in consultation with the finance minor advisor, at least 15 hours of risk management and insurance coursework.
+Please inform the RMI staff if you are pursuing the Insurance minor so that you will not miss out on all the networking and scholarship opportunities that the program has to offer.

 Insurance Day (I-Day)